drseergio/photofs/README.md

 Dependencies
 =======

-  * GExiv2 library with enable introspection (Gentoo ebuild media-libs/gexiv2 introspection)
+  * GExiv2 library version 0.6.0 or newer with enabled introspection (Gentoo ebuild =media-libs/gexiv2-0.6.0 with USE flag "introspection")

+  * exiv2 library with XMP support
+  (Gentoo ebuild media-gfx/exiv2 with USE flag "xmp")

   * pyinotify (Gentoo ebuild dev-python/pyinotify)